mad88802/Multi-Incident-Detection/README.md

 - **Alert toasts** — real-time notifications when hazards are detected
 - **Module-aware theming** — Fire (orange), Garbage (teal), Accident (blue)
 - **Model status indicator** — shows whether `best.pt` is loaded on the home page
+- **AI Copilot chatbot** — conversational assistant (powered by the Groq API) answering questions about the system, safety protocols, and computer vision

 ---